To understand that all species have some capacity for communication.

 Using the esheet, students will read these articles:

-Then the esheet will direct them to answer these questions:
+Then the esheet will direct them to answer these questions on their student sheet:

 - Is the ability to communicate the exclusive possession of human beings?